CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.q.md

 - `$data['min_birth_date']`

-/// type=MS, answer=[1,5]
+/// type=MS, answer=[1,4]

 In `student.php`, which statements correctly describe `(':min_birth_date', $data['min_birth_date'], PDO::PARAM_STR)` on line 12?

-- It represents the parameter of the `bindParam()` method.
+- It represents the arguments of the `bindParam()` method.

 - It contains the key, array variable, data type of the parameter.

 - It contains the variable, value, and data type of the parameter.

+- It represents the parameter name, value, and data type of the parameter.

 - It contains the key, array element, and constant data type of the parameter.

-- It contains the parameter identifier, array element, and data type of the parameter.

 /// type=SS, answer=[4]